Country Guide: Finland

 - For shipments originating outside of the European Union (EU), household goods and personal effects can be imported free of duty if:

-- The goods have been used by the foreigner or the foreigner’s family abroad for at least 6 months.
+- The goods have been used by the owner of the goods or the owner of the goods’ family abroad for at least 6 months.

-- The foreigner’s lived in a primary residence abroad for at least 12 months.
+- The owner of the goods has lived in a primary residence abroad for at least 12 months.

 - The owner of the goods must have a primary residence in Finland to begin the Customs clearance process.